 Press one inch round 1/4 inch deep indentation into the center of one side.

-Grill over direct heat.
+Grill over direct heat with closed lid.
 Flip after 5 minutes.
-The center one does not have the indentation (more on that later)
+The center one does not have the indentation (more on that later).

 I don’t feel a great need to rest the meat before serving.
-By the time you bun it and do things to it, it has been enough time.
+By the time you place it on the bun and do things to it, it has been enough time.

 Nutrition is calculated on meat only.